dreamcatcher-tech/napps/crm/moneyworks-sync/README.md

 ## CLI Usage

-You can run this module from the command line with Deno.
+You can install and run this module as a CLI using Deno.
 It requires environment variables like MoneyWorks credentials, the git repo URL, and poll intervals.

 ### Prerequisites